 🛠️ Technology Stack

-Backend — main specialization
+Backend — Primary Specialization

-- Java 17/21 — main language
+- Java 17/21 — primary language

 - Spring Boot — production applications of any complexity